Borders of Suriname: Eastern border

 There were no problems with this decision until 1885, when the discovery of gold in the area between the Lawa and the Tapanahony created a new border conflict.
 On November 29, 1888, France and the Netherlands reached an agreement that the conflict should be subject to arbitration.
 Tsar Alexander III of Russia, acting as the arbitrator, decided that the Lawa was the headwater of the Maroni, and thus should be considered the border.
 The Netherlands and France concluded a border treaty on this section of the river on 30 September 1915.
-A protocol delineating the border from the mouth of the Maroni up to the village of Antecume Pata was attached to this treaty on 15 March 2021.
+A protocol delineating the border from the mouth of the Maroni up to the village of Antécume-Pata was attached to this treaty on 15 March 2021.

-However, neither the 1915 treaty nor the 2021 protocol determine which river is the source of the Lawa.
+However, neither the 1915 treaty nor the 2021 protocol determines which river is the source of the Lawa.
 The Netherlands considered the Malani (Dutch: Marowijnekreek) to be the source of the Lawa; the French considered the Litani, located further to the west, to be the source of the Lawa.
 This issue has still not been resolved.

 The Litani originates in the Tumuk Humak Mountains at approximately 2½° N 55° W; along its path it is fed by Koele Koelekreek, the Lokekreek, the Mapaonikreek and the Oelemari River.

 The Malani also has its source in the Tumuk Humak Mountains, at approximately 2° N, 54° W; it also absorbs the Koelebreek, among others.